Leadership matters because people matter

 As a fierce advocate for racial justice, civil liberties, criminal justice reform and immigration rights, Jeff revolutionized the Public Defender’s Office, brought critical resources to the department, and led the Office to become the preeminent national model of holistic defense.
 Jeff also invested in the community.
 He helped develop programs like Mo Magic and Bayview Magic, which aim to empower and advance the health and resources of disadvantaged youth and their families.

 Jeff was an author and award-winning filmmaker.
 He wrote, produced and directed The Slanted Screen, a 2006 film that explored stereotypes of Asian men in American cinema.
 In 2009, he directed You Don't Know Jack: The Jack Soo Story and in 2016 made the short film America Needs a Racial Facial.
 His 2017 film, Defender, focused on his defense of a young black man following a racially charged encounter with police.
-His most recent film, Ricochet, expected to be released in 2021, chronicles the tragic death of Kate Steinle and the trial of the immigrant accused of her murder.
+His most recent film, Ricochet, released in 2021, chronicles the tragic death of Kate Steinle and the trial of the immigrant accused of her murder.
 In addition to his own creative projects, Jeff provided opportunities to other artists through his work with the Asian American Arts Foundation and the Center for Asian American Media.